RRResident/ES6-plus-features/ES6.md

 #### Number.isSafeInteger()

-`Number.isSafeInteger()` is a method that determines whether the provided value is a number that is a 'safe' integer (hence the name), this mean it can:
+`Number.isSafeInteger()` is a method that determines whether the provided value is a number that is a 'safe' integer (hence the name), this means it can:

 -   be exactly represented as an IEEE-754 double precision number and its